SNAPSHOT-India stocks, bonds, rupee, swaps, call at 0751 GMT

 --------------

-The partially convertible rupee ended stronger at 60.08/09 versus its previous close of 60.39/40, after the U.S. Federal Reserve indicated interest rates are likely to remain lower for some more time, pushing the dollar sharply lower, but high global crude oil prices checked gains in the local currency.
+The partially convertible rupee stronger at 60.03/04 versus its previous close of 60.39/40, after the U.S. Federal Reserve signalled that interest rates will stay low for a while yet.
+However, demand for dollar from oil marketing companies likely to keep rupee pressured.

 INTEREST RATE SWAPS